-On today’s date in 2000, Pope John Paul II denounced the first WorldPride, held July 1-9 in Rome, as offensive to Christian values.
+On today’s date in 2000, Pope John Paul II denounced the first WorldPride, held July 1-9 in Rome, as “an offence” to Christian values.

 Held in the Italian capital, the nine-day event drew about 250,000 people.